-This week saw the EMI slump to its lowest price since 2015, finishing the week at 1110c, 29c down on last week.
+This week saw the benchmark AWEX Eastern Market Indicator slumped to its lowest price since 2015, finishing the week at 1110c/kg clean, 29 cents down on last week.

-In US$ terms, this equates to 771c.
-In what has been a remarkable turn of events, the EMI is now 1000c lower than it was in 2018.
+In US$ terms, this equated to US771c/kg clean.
+In what has been a remarkable turn of events, the EMI is now 1000c/kg lower than it was in 2018.

-Market sentiment has rapidly turned negative once again, with fears that policies will slow or even halt business re-openings in order to stem further spread of the virus.
+Mr Rookyard said narket sentiment has rapidly turned negative once again, with fears that policies will slow or even halt business re-openings in order to stem further spread of the coronavirus.

 Dramatic falls were seen across all wool types this week.
-The largest drop was seen for crossbred wool types, finishing the week 45c lower.
-Superfine Merino Fleece < 18.5 micron dropped by 25c and fine Medium Merino Fleece fell by 35c.
-Next week’s auctions will see 31,072 bales offered, once again higher than this week.
-If demand can keep up, then the price may stabilise, but if buying activity slows then we could be in for another drop.
+The largest drop was seen for crossbred wool types, which finished the week 45c/kg lower.
+Superfine Merino fleece under 18.5 microns dropped by 25 cents and fine medium Merino fleece fell by 35 cents.
+There will be 31,072 bales offered next week, once again higher than this week.
+If demand can keep up, then the price may stabilise, but if buying activity slows then we could be in for another drop, Mr Rookyard said.